ED595L 21st Century Literacy: Teaching the Four C’s in the Information Age

 2. The Lesson – What are some learning activities that you will use in the classroom to

-engage students in the lesson and develop their background knowledge, cultural literacy, and communication skills?
+engage students in the lesson and develop their background knowledge, 21st century literacy, and communication skills?
 Be sure to include a technology task(s) and career readiness tie-in in the lesson, which should have a student-centered approach.
 In addition, students must have the opportunity to collaborate and use critical thinking.
 List these in numerical order (a minimum of six).

 3. The Product - What will the final product look like - i.e., short-answer test questions, summary, essay, report?
 How much writing, for instance, is expected of the students?
 Provide the specific directions as if giving them to the students in either sentence or bullet format.

 [Pretend now that the students have completed their final product and are ready for it to be evaluated.]

 4. Provide the actual summative assessment form.
 Consider: How will you evaluate the students?
 What will be the evaluation criteria for the final assignment?
 What OLS standards are they expected to have mastered?
 Include the OLS on the assessment form.

 5. What about remediation and enrichment?
 Provide information about the scaffolding you

 would use for students who perform poorly on the summative assessment and the enrichment